raechanel/reading-notes-02/class-09.md

 ### How Events Trigger JavaScript Code

 When the users interacts with the html on the web page, there are three steps involved in getting it to trigger some JavaScript code.
-These three steps together are known as `event handeling`.
+These three steps together are known as `event handling`.

 1. Select the element node(s) you want the script to respond to [SELECT THE ELEMENT]
 2. Indicate which `event` on the selected node(s) will trigger the response [SPECIFY EVENT]